OUR ADOPTABLE PETS:

 When we rescue an animal, we make a lifetime commitment to each of them.
 If for any reason during the lifetime of your PPAR pet, you can no longer keep or care for them, they must be returned to Peppermint Pig Animal Rescue for rehoming.

 To inquire, or to ask questions regarding any of our adoptable pets, please feel free to contact our volunteer rescue team directly at email@example.com.
 This is our preferred, and direct method of contact.
 Contacting through this email will ensure clear communication with us.

-*Vaccines are done upon intake of all of our dogs and all puppies will be adopted with current, age appropriate vaccines, given by Peppermint Pig Animal Rescue.
-Adopters will be responsible for any remaining puppy vaccines after adoption.
+*Vaccines are done upon intake of all of our dogs, and all puppies will be adopted with current, age appropriate vaccines, given by Peppermint Pig Animal Rescue.
+If the puppy is not old enough to have all of their puppy vaccines, puppy adopters will be REQUIRED to bring the puppy back to Peppermint Pig Animal Rescue to receive remaining puppy vaccines after adoption.
+No exceptions.

 **If a dog tests positive for heartworm prior to adoption, PPAR will cover the expense of their treatment and it will not effect your adoption fee.

 ***Spay/neuters are often done after adoption if the puppy is too young for the surgery when adopted.
 We cover this expense, and it is performed at our local vet.
 This is included in the puppy adoption fee.